petervavro/vavro.me/README.md

-# Nuxt 3 Minimal Starter
+# vavro.me

+Web page can be seen live at [vavro.me](https://vavro.me/).

-Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.
+NUXT 3: Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.

 ## Setup